 Acrylic on Canvas

-Framed in an open frame
+Framed in a white floating frame